vnord/chromaticleaves/posts/Art-and-Life.markdown

 metadescription: An edgy rant about modern art
 ---

->*Si en un incendio tuviera que escoger entre salvar a un gato o un Rembrandt, salvaría al gato,…y luego lo dejaría libre.*
+>>*Si en un incendio tuviera que escoger entre salvar a un gato o un Rembrandt, salvaría al gato,…y luego lo dejaría libre.*
+>

->--Alberto Giacometti
+>Alberto Giacometti

 The above citation, in itself, could be significant, had it been uttered by someone else, perhaps a true artist.
 But Giacometti was not an artist, he was as prime a representative of the post-modern hacks that have proliferated our poor museums with heaps of trash for a good while now as any.
 Had, however, Giacometti been a real artist, the statement could have been one of differentiation between sterile representation and true spirit.
 Giacometti, though, was as we have already concluded not a real artist, and one must assume that the lifelessness that he saw within the works of Rembrandt must have been a reflection of the sterility and lackluster quality of his own works.